oxolll/Linux/Docker/README.md

 - A layer for the container\
 The Layer helps Docker to reduce duplication and increases the re-use

+* Docker's home diractor is in /var/lib/docker
+* Image file is in it's child diractor is /var/lib/docker

 ## Three techniques in Docker

 ### Namespace :